 Eggplant contains an anthocyanin phytonutrient known as nasunin.
 While the claims have not been substantiated, some believe Nasunin helps in enhancing your dogs’ brain function as well as preventing brain damage.

 Lastly, Eggplant is relatively low in calories, which can make it an excellent option to feed to your dog if they are overweight or looking to avoid weight gain.
 Many other vegetables that are closely related to Eggplant have high-calorie content in comparison to Eggplant, which can make Eggplant the first choice.

 Risks of Feeding Your Dog With Eggplant

-As we briefly discussed earlier Eggplant does pose the risk of inflammation.
+As we briefly discussed earlier, Eggplant does pose the risk of inflammation.
 Eggplant is classified under the nightshade family.
-This branch of plants contains alkaloids such as solanine which may cause your dog to suffer from inflammation or arthritis.
+This branch of plants contains alkaloids such as solanine, which may cause your dog to suffer from inflammation or arthritis.

 There are also some risks associated with Iron Absorption and Nasunin: Nasunin in eggplant plants binds with iron content, thus removing it from cells.
-This reduction in Iron could worsen conditions like Anemonia,
+This reduction in Iron could worsen pre-existing conditions like Anemonia,

-There are risks with the fact that Eggplant has a high content of oxalate.
+Lastly, there are risks with the fact that Eggplant has a high content of oxalate.
 Oxalate can lead to an increased risk of kidney stone formation.
 Kidney stones can, in extreme cases, lead to kidney death or acute oxalate nephropathy.

 In conclusion, it is safe to feed your dog with Eggplant as long as it is prepared correctly.
 The critical reason that Eggplant is safe to eat is that it is neither poisonous nor toxic when ingested by a dog.
-For those who are conscious of pesticides consider feeding your dog with organically grown Eggplant.
+For those who are conscious of pesticides, consider feeding your dog with organically grown Eggplant.